Chapter 13 : Magical Art and Black Canvas Vaults

 Draco’s face immediately flashed in her mind.
 She wanted nothing more than to be escorted by him to the dance… her and a hundred other girls.
 But she knew better than to think of it.
 It was never going to happen.
 The only thing she could possibly hope for would be more time spent with him.
-And since he hadn’t given any indication that he wanted to do such a thing again, that too was probably just wishful thinking.
+And since he hadn’t given any indication that he wanted to do anything of the sort, the idea was highly improbable and at minimum, just wishful thinking.

-Since it was to be something personal and thought provoking, there was only one thing that Hermione could think of that she wanted her vault to convey.
+Since the assignment was to be something personal and thought provoking, there was only one thing that Hermione could think of that she wanted her vault to convey.

 Her riddle portion had come to her fairly quickly, but she carefully chose her pictograms because she wanted it to be extremely difficult.
 She didn’t want everyone to decipher it because it was a message of sorts… one for a certain Slytherin.